Skip to employment guidance

 Get Support with the PatientsCann UK App

-Free to use — legal support tools, Know Your Journey guide, clinic directory, and more.
+Free to use.
+Legal support tools, the Know Your Journey guide, a clinic directory, and more.
 All in one place.

-The information on this page is for general informational purposes only and does not constitute legal or professional advice.
-The use of medical cannabis may affect your employment status.
-PatientsCann UK recommends discussing your use with your employer and understanding your workplace contract and policies regarding prescription drug use.
-PatientsCann UK will not be liable for any employment-related issues arising from the use of medical cannabis.
-Always seek independent legal advice specific to your situation.
+This page is for general information only.
+It is not legal or professional advice.
+Using medical cannabis may affect your job.
+PatientsCann UK suggests you talk to your employer, and that you read your work contract and any policies on prescription medicines.
+PatientsCann UK is not liable for any work problems that come from using medical cannabis.
+Always get independent legal advice for your own situation.